FLOWER Check

 How to check lights on a car?

-It makes it a heck of a lot easier to do this if you’ve got a mate who can help out.
+It’s much easier to do this if you’ve got a friend who can help out.
 Ask someone to do a walk round of your car while you turn on each light one by one.
-If no ones around, try and park near somewhere reflective like a window so you can check your rear lights.
+If no-one’s around, try and park near somewhere reflective like a window so you can check your rear lights.
 Or you can drive and reverse up close to a wall to check your front and rear lights.

 3. Oil